 The Korean nominal CPUE has been reasonably stable since 1995, apart from very low catch rates in 2004 and 2005.
-The nominal CPUE increased slightly in 2017 while the average CPUE decreased slightly, so that now the two points are almost the same (Fig. 13).
+Both the nominal and average CPUEs increased slightly, so that the two points remain nearly the same (Fig. 14).
 In 2007 and 2008, the spatial distribution of the fleet shifted from its normal pattern to take catches from western and central fishing grounds in the Indian Ocean (An et al. 2008).

-Fig. 13.
+Fig. 14.
 Nominal and average CPUE of total SBT for Korean longliners operating in statistical areas 4-9 in months 4-9.
 Nominal CPUE is the total number of SBT over total effort (1000 hooks), while average CPUE is the mean of the nominal rate in each 5×5° grid square per month.